cozy/cozy-apps-registry/README.md

 ### 3) Add a new version of a registered application

+    > :warning: Please note that an application bundle cannot be larger than 20MB (hardcoded value).
+    This limitation has been implemented to encourage better web application development practices because in general the larger the application bundle is, the worst the performance and user experience will be.

 #### Via [`cozy-app-publish`][cozy-app-publish] (highly recommanded)

 __Here we will show the classical way to add a version using the manual mode of [`cozy-app-publish`][cozy-app-publish] as reference.
 But you may need to look at  the [Automation CI part](#automation-ci) of this documentation instead.__